kwokkeith/TranscribingAI/README.md

 For more information on Whisper please see https://github.com/openai/whisper
 For more information on Mistral-7b-openorca please see https://huggingface.co/Open-Orca/Mistral-7b-openorca
 For more information on SeamlessM4T please see https://github.com/facebookresearch/seamless_communication
+For more information on Helsinki-NLP please see https://huggingface.co/Helsinki-NLP/opus-mt-zh-en

 SeamlessM4T Credits:
 **Title:** "SeamlessM4T—Massively Multilingual & Multimodal Machine Translation"